Why Is My Cat Sneezing? Expert Insights from a Vet

 Yummy canned cat food, please!

-When your cat’s nose is occluded with discharge or cat boogers, they can’t smell food.
+When your cat’s nasal congestion is all discharge or cat boogers, they can’t smell food.
 And if your cat can’t smell food, they won’t eat it.
 You’ll need to tempt your cat to eat something super palatable — like extra-stinky canned food.

 Also, try hand-feeding your cat, as it may encourage them to eat.
-Don’t force feed; that’s a huge no-no.
+Don’t force feed, however; that’s a huge no-no.

 Quarantine them